Social | Talent creativity

 Supporting the LGBTQ community

-As a result of the above activities, the Company received the highest rating of Gold for seven consecutive years in the PRIDE Index, an indicator of how companies have implemented initiatives in Japan to promote LGBTQ+ inclusion in the workplace.
+As a result of the above activities, the Company received the highest rating of Gold for eight consecutive years in the PRIDE Index, an indicator of how companies have implemented initiatives in Japan to promote LGBTQ inclusion in the workplace.

 Besides the standing labor relations’ communication sessions, group companies held various workshops, engagement and competency enhancement activities such as delegation of authority training, traffic safety training, regular standard education training and 70-20-10 learning rules training with the primary objective to enhance and uplift our Direct (wages) skillsets.

 BSAPIC is committed to providing equal opportunities for all employees and applicants, regardless of race, ethnicity, gender, generation, sexual orientation, marital status, disability, or any other characteristic protected by law.
 Its hiring, promotion, and compensation practices are guided by ability, merit, contribution and performance, ensuring a fair and level playing field for all talents.
-The annual career development and discussion process empowers employees to own their career milestones to advance their careers in Management or Professional specialist career tracks, with the key focus on devising career development goal(s) on how to achieve the next milestone.
+We equip teammates with tools, guidance, and autonomy to reach their career goals—whether through skill-building programs, leadership coaching, or hands-on experience in key projects.
+By fostering a culture of internal mobility, we prioritize career advancement, cross-functional learning, and internal capability development as a core part of our talent strategy.
+The annual career development and discussion process empowers employees to own their career milestones to advance their career in Management or Professional specialist career tracks, with the key focus in devising career development goal(s) on how to achieve the next milestone.
 The ongoing dialogues between employees and their respective Manager are pivotal in alignment and helping talent to upskill and reskill in the competency and skills area required.
 BSAPIC leverages talent analytics as part of an annual talent review process to analyze the current representation across gender, experience, nationality, and generation both regionally and by group company, to build its talent pipeline based on the philosophy, employee’s aspiration and potential.
+In Australia and New Zealand, a strong learning culture is felt throughout the company.
+We empower learners at all levels to thrive and maximize their productivity.
+As a Registered Training Organization (RTO), we nurture talent to build a successful career from the ground up.
+Employees have access to accredited training programs and certifications while they work, such as a Certificate II in Automotive Tire Servicing Technology, to gain hands-on training from industry leaders in our Bridgestone ANZ Award-Winning Apprenticeship Program.

 Bridgestone Americas (BSAM) believes in building diverse teams that champion all perspectives.